-Spatio-temporal data consists of observations that have associated both spatial locations and time points.
+Spatio-temporal data consist of observations that have associated both spatial locations and time points.
 For example, temperature or precipitation measured at different weather stations, or the concentration of pollutants in the ocean measured from ships.
 Developing new statistical models for analyzing such data is an active area of research \citep{porcu_30_2021}.
-The overarching goal is first to accurately capture the complex interactions between space and time in natural phenomena while also enabling efficient computation for handling large datasets.
-Then, to leverage the estimated interactions to predict unobserved locations or to forecast.
+The overarching goal is first to accurately capture the complex interactions between space and time in natural phenomena while also enabling efficient computation for handling large datasets; then, to leverage the estimated interactions to predict unobserved locations or to forecast.

 A common approach to model spatio-temporal data is through Gaussian random fields (GRFs); see, for example, \citet{cressie_statistics_2011}.
-GRFs are fully characterized by a mean function and a covariance function, which means that the key questions are how to model the mean structure and how to model the covariance structure?
+GRFs are fully characterized by a mean function and a covariance function, which means that the key challenges are to model the mean structure and to model the covariance structure.
 However, the covariance function must be positive semi-definite, and this complicates the construction of valid models with realistic features.

 A simple way to guarantee a valid spatio-temporal covariance function is to take the product of a spatial covariance function and a temporal covariance function.
-This is called a \textit{separable} covariance function but requires a very specific and simple interaction between space and time, and natural processes such as advection and diffusion are non-separable.
+This is called a \textit{separable} covariance function, but requires a very specific and simple interaction between space and time, and the natural processes advection and diffusion typically leads to non-separability.
 Typically, one would construct separable covariance functions using \textit{stationary} and \textit{isotropic} covariance functions such as the Matérn family of covariance functions, which is popular due to the interpretable parameters and the flexibility in controlling the smoothness, range, and variance.
 The specification of covariance functions for highly dynamic and non-stationary processes is known to be challenging \citep{cressie_statistics_2011,simpson_order_2012}, and assumptions such as isotropy, stationarity, and separability are often made to improve computational tractability even though they are physically unrealistic.